Pricing: Two-part pricing

-Two-part pricing is a variant of captive-market pricing used in service industries.
+Setting a two-part tariff, or two-part pricing, is a variant of captive-market pricing used in service industries.
 Two-part pricing breaks the actual price into two parts; a fixed service fee plus a variable consumption rate.
 Two-part pricing tactics are widely used by utility companies such as electricity, gas and water and services where there is a quasi- membership type relationship, credit cards where an annual fee is charged and theme parks where an entrance fee is charged for admission while the customer pays for rides and extras.
 One part of the price represents a membership fee or joining fee, while the second part represents the usage component.